Mithgol/FGHI-URL/README.md

 You may visit https://github.com/Mithgol/FGHI-URL occasionally to read the latest `README` and the drafts of the FGHI URL standard.
 The package's version is planned to grow after code changes only.
 (However, `npm publish --force` may happen eventually.)

-# Using the module
+## Using the module

 When you `require()` the installed module, an URL parser function is returned.

 You may call that function (with some FGHI URL as its only parameter), and it returns an object with properties that correspond to parts of the given URL.

+(An URL parser function is actually that object's constructor, but using the word `new` is optional.)

 Example:

 ![(screenshot)](https://f.cloud.github.com/assets/1088720/1048572/e0243df8-108e-11e3-8316-84ee29732f02.gif)

+## Properties

 The returned object has the following properties: